AAyet/analog-solar-forecasting/readme.md

 ### Brief Description of the Analog Algorithm ###

 The Algorithm is the intellectual property of [Elum Energy](http://elum-energy.com/).
 Access to the code can be granted for research purposes, on a case-by-case basis.
-This repository contains only the ouptuts of the algorithm.
+This repository contains only the outputs of the algorithm.

 The algorithm uses an Analog method.